AmitXShukla/GeneralLedger.jl/docs/src/introduction.md

 In following chapters, We will work through Data Science, Machine Learning and Deep Learning concepts.

-Each notebook will introduce and help us learn a new AI/ML/DL concept by actually doing it with real-life examples.
+Each chapter will introduce and help us learn a new Data Science AI/ML/DL concept for Finance by actually doing it with real-life examples.
 These blog's target audience and projects are focused on Small, Medium and Large Enterprise ERP Systems.

 !!! note "ERP systems!"